AlexandraX221/Radiophobia/README.md

 # Gameplay
 ## Attention!
 While this is only an approximate idea, everything may change in the future!

+Game have 4 Game modes:
+- Hard:
+"For Braves!"

 - Sincerely [Styrax Games](https://play.google.com/store/apps/developer?id=Styrax+games).